 ‘Legal workers are Australian citizens, permanent residents and New Zealand citizens.
 Some visa holders are also legal workers.
 Not all visas allow people to work.
 Some Australian visas have work restrictions which may include not being able to work at all or only being able to work with a certain employer or a specific number of hours.
 Foreign nationals who don’t have a valid visa are not allowed to work in Australia.
 This might include a person whose visa has expired or been cancelled.’

-Alarmingly, some entities are relying on the receipt of a tax file number, driver’s licence or Medicare card.
-It is important to note that this evidence does not constitute a work rights check, nor confirm details of individuals’ working conditions (if they in fact have work rights).
+Some employers don’t perform official checks, either.
+Many rely on the receipt of a tax file number, driver’s licence or Medicare card.
+It is important to note that this evidence does not constitute a work rights check, nor confirm details of individuals’ working conditions.

 The checking process is simple: